Common Lock Problems

 If you’re still scratching your head after checking all the above, contact your local locksmith Access Locks who will be happy to assist.

 Dirt or grime can accumulate in your locks over time which can cause a stiff, slow lock turn.
-This could potentially lead to a snapped key in the lock scenario as mentioned in the above paragraph.
+This could potentially lead to your key snapping in the lock as mentioned in the above paragraph.
 Carefully Inserting a cotton swab into the lock to attract the dirt and grime and try to remove as much as you can.
 Apply some silicone spray or graphite spray (Not Oil, this can clog up the lock) to the lock cylinder and your lock should turn a lot easier.

 If you’re still in doubt, call the professionals here at Access Locks ho will be happy to help no matter what to issue.
 Contact our office on 01332 842 852